farhat-lab/gentb-site/README-SETUP.md

 ### Load Explore fixtures (Skip, this has been moved to migrations)

-These are the links to the Shiny server.
+These are the links to the Two Ravens app server.

 ```
 python manage.py loaddata apps/explore/fixtures/initial_data.json --settings=tb_website.settings.production_hms